ICVRTeam/Asset-Roof-Generator-Plugin-for-UE/README.md

 ![img_p4_1](images/img_p4_1.png)

-Next, in the “Houdini inputs” tab, you need to select “World inputs” from the list, instead of the default “Geometry input”.
+Next, in the “Houdini inputs” tab, you need to select “World input” from the list, instead of the default “Geometry input”.

 ![img_p4_3](images/img_p4_3.png)